-Climate Change: The Threat to Life and A New Energy Future was organized by the American Museum of Natural History, New York, in collaboration with the Abu Dhabi Authority for Culture and Heritage, United Arab Emirates, The Cleveland Museum of Natural History, The Field Museum, Chicago, Instituto Sangari, So Paulo, Brazil, Junta de Castilla y Len, Spain, Korea Green Foundation, Seoul, Natural History Museum of Denmark, Copenhagen, Papalote Museo del Nio, Mexico City, and the Saint Louis Science Center.
+Climate Change: The Threat to Life and A New Energy Future was organized by the American Museum of Natural History, New York, in collaboration with the Abu Dhabi Authority for Culture and Heritage, United Arab Emirates, The Cleveland Museum of Natural History, The Field Museum, Chicago, Instituto Sangari, São Paulo, Brazil, Junta de Castilla y Len, Spain, Korea Green Foundation, Seoul, Natural History Museum of Denmark, Copenhagen, Papalote Museo del Nio, Mexico City, and the Saint Louis Science Center.

 Abu Dhabi Authority for Culture and Heritage

-Established in 2005, Abu Dhabi Authority for Culture and Heritage (ADACH), is the United Arab Emirates' government institution in charge of safeguarding, conserving, and promoting the heritage and culture of Abu Dhabi.
+Established in 2005, Abu Dhabi Authority for Culture and Heritage (ADACH) is the United Arab Emirates' government institution in charge of safeguarding, conserving, and promoting the heritage and culture of Abu Dhabi.
 At a time when Abu Dhabi is witnessing unprecedented development, ADACH reinforces the willingness of the people of the UAE to preserve their national identity and cultural values while embracing progress and change.
-ADACH is underpinned by sound principles which seek to preserve Abu Dhabi's tangible and intangible heritage, to promote creativity and intellectual prowess in all forms, and to champion a society open to others and to intercultural dialogue.
+ADACH is underpinned by sound principles that seek to preserve Abu Dhabi's tangible and intangible heritage, to promote creativity and intellectual prowess in all forms, and to champion a society open to others and to intercultural dialogue.
 For that reason, ADACH's programs include lectures and conferences as well as poetry recitals, exhibitions, heritage festivals, and other artistic expressions of Emirati identity and its Arab and Islamic roots.